natelistrom/natelistrom.github.io/_drafts/engineers-and-tour-guides.md

 Years ago, my wife and I went on an anniversary trip to Turkey.
 While there, we rode on an hour-long tourist cruise up and down the Bosphorus in Istanbul.
 Everywhere we turned, there were fascinating things to take in.
 Sights, sounds, scents; texture and light and movement.

-It could easily have been overwhelming &mdash; or sent us diving for the guidebooks or Googling things on our phones.
+It could easily have been overwhelming . . . or sent us diving for the guidebooks or Googling things on our phones.
 Alternatively, we could have spent hours in preparation before the cruise, researching and learning about all the things we could expect to see.

 But we didn't have to do any of that.
 We had a guide with us on the boat.